Mercerenies/a-turtles-troll/README.md

 * Weeping Angel arm pose is fixed now
 * Armor stands can be crafted into jungle wood slabs now
 * Lowered the rate of dripstone stalactites spawning
+* Pointed dripstone can be used in place of flint to craft arrows

 ### Version 1.9